Best Dust Collector For Drum Sanders And Why

 What Type Of Dust Collector Is Best?

 A larger dust collector of over 600 CFM is recommended to ensure all dust is sucked from the sander before it can clog the sandpaper.
-I recommend the Shop Fox W1685 or similar dust collector with similar specs.
+I recommend the Shop Fox W1685 or a similar dust collector with similar specs.

 I wrote an article on the best dust collector for MDF that I tested.
 Make sure you are not using the wrong one!